mutaaf/coach-ai/README.md

 ### Recording Feedback
 1. 🎤 Hit the "Start Recording" button
-2. 🗣️ Speak naturally about what you're seeing
+2. 🗣️ Speak naturally about what you're observing
-3. 🎯 Mention player names and specific skills
+3. 🎯 Mention athlete names and specific skills
 4. 🛑 Stop recording when done
 5. ✨ Watch as AI transforms your words into structured feedback

 ### Best Practices
-- 🎯 Use player names clearly when recording
+- 🎯 Use athlete names clearly when recording
 - 📝 Review and edit AI-generated feedback
 - 🔄 Regular sessions build better insights
 - 📊 Check analytics to spot trends